 Tariffs are a short-term disruption.
 North Park’s fundamentals are long-term.

-What that means for you as a seller: you own something that cannot easily be replaced or replicated.
+What that means for you: you own, or you’re buying into, something that cannot easily be replaced.
 A 1920s craftsman bungalow with original hardwood floors, a covered front porch, and a short walk to the Thursday Farmers Market is not something a builder is going to reproduce at scale, especially not in today’s cost environment.

 That scarcity holds value.
-Even in a market with more uncertainty than 2021, North Park detached homes have maintained a median sale price above $1,100,000 through early 2026, according to data from the San Diego Association of Realtors.
+Even in a market with more uncertainty than 2021, North Park detached homes have held a median sale price around $1,250,000 over the last 30 days, based on my direct San Diego MLS (SDMLS) data.

 You can learn more about what’s driving values in our area on the North Park community page.